top of page

 Reception to follow

-Black tie encouraged / preffered / optional (this also suggests to the ladies cocktail dresses etc)
+Black tie encouraged / preferred / optional (This also suggests cocktail dresses for the ladies.)

-Finally if that all seems too much and you're looking to take the invitation stress away you can easily fill out my form to enquire about or bespoke stationery or semi bespoke options.
+If all of this seems overwhelming and you're looking to take the invitation stress away, you can easily fill out my form to enquire about or bespoke stationery or semi-bespoke options.

 Comments